Skip to main content

 Academic Integrity Reviews

 About 15% of academic integrity violation cases are contested to the level of the Academic Integrity Review Board (AIRB).
-"Contested" means that the involved student did not accept responsibility for the academic integrity violation and the instructor saw no valid reason to withdraw the allegation.
+"Contested" means that the involved student did not accept responsibility for the alleged academic integrity violation and the instructor saw no valid reason to withdraw the allegation.

 The primary purpose of the Academic Integrity Review (AIR) is to allow an unbiased and uninvolved party to determine if it is "more likely than not" that an academic integrity violation occurred.
-It is NOT a legal proceeding and is not bound by legal rules.
+It is not a legal proceeding and is not bound by legal rules.
 Rather, it is an administrative meeting to determine whether a student's behavior violated university standards and warrants an intervention.

-There are 2 types of AIRs effective Fall 2019:
+There are 2 types of AIRs:

 An AIR I: An AIR II:

-• reviews cases for students who are NOT facing separation from the university (per the Sanctioning Guidelines and the Appropriate Administrative Authority)
+• reviews cases for students who are not facing separation from the university (per the Sanctioning Guidelines and the Appropriate Administrative Authority)

 • is an "informal hearing" and therefore primarily a documentation review that does not normally include questioning the involved parties